Test cricket: Expansion of neutral umpires and relocation of the ICC

+Introduction of the Decision Review System

+A Player Referral system was first tested in an India v.
+Sri Lanka match in 2008, and was officially launched by the ICC on 24 November 2009, during the first Test between New Zealand and Pakistan at the University Oval in Dunedin.
+It later became known as the Decision Review System.

+Introduction of day/night Tests

+Amid growing concern over dwindling viewership in the late 2000s, numerous trials were held in the early 2010s which culminated in day/night Tests being permitted by the ICC in 2012, and the first day/night match was between Australia and New Zealand at the Adelaide Oval in November 2015.
+These matches start later in the day and continue into the evening, necessitating the use of a pink ball to aid in visibility.

+Admission of Afghanistan and Ireland

+On 22 June 2017, Afghanistan and Ireland were granted Test status.
+Ireland played their first Test on 11 May 2018, while Afghanistan played their first Test 14 June 2018.

+Introduction of the World Test Championship

+After years of delays and cancelled tournaments, the World Test Championship was inaugurated in 2019 to offer a competition for the highest level of the game.
+Nine of the twelve Test playing nations participated, with New Zealand winning the final by 8 wickets over India.

 Test status

 Test matches are the highest level of cricket, played between national representative teams with "Test status", as determined by the International Cricket Council.
 As of June 2017, twelve national teams have Test status, the most recently promoted being Afghanistan and Ireland on 22 June 2017.

 Teams with Test status

 Test status is conferred upon a country or group of countries by the ICC.
 There are currently twelve men's teams that have been granted this status: international teams that do not have Test status can play first-class cricket in the ICC Intercontinental Cup, under conditions which are similar to Tests.

 The teams with Test status (with the date of each team's Test debut) are: